pauldotyu/moaw/workshops/pre03-aks/workshop.md

 <div class="task" data-title="Task">

 > Now that we know where to put the environment variables, let's add them to the YAML file.
-Open the `azure-voting-app-deployment.yaml` file, place your cursor after the `resource: {}` line, and add the following YAML.
+Open the `azure-voting-app-deployment.yaml` file, place your cursor after the `resource: {}` line, and add the following block of code.

 </div>